The older I get, the more I realize the need to be mindful of what I eat. I have found that if I plan meals ahead of time, I eat so much better.

 The “sinful nature” referred to here is the flesh which wages war against our spirit for control of our souls (mind, will, and emotions).
 So how do we learn to live by the Spirit and not this sinful nature?

-If we continue to feed the flesh with what it desires–whether that be food, alcohol, gossip, sex, whatever–it will continue to demand more.
+If we continue to feed the flesh with what it desires–whatever sin is controlling us and keeping us from walking in victory–it will continue to demand more.
 But if we starve the flesh and feed the spirit–that part of us that desires more of God–we will eventually be satisfied.
-The problem is that starving the flesh is painful, and most of us don’t like pain.
+The problem is that starving the flesh is painful, and we don’t like pain.

 But eventually, as our spirits are being fed with the things of God, our mind becomes renewed,